philzook58/philzook58.github.io/_posts/2024-11-25-ground_lambda_prolog.md

 Ok, but we'd like to extend the formulas we can treat.
 Actual prolog can handle `forall` quantifiers in programs clauses and `exists` quantifier in goals.
 They are the implicit binders of the unification variables.

 In Nadathur and Miller, they introduce this not using unification, but instead magicking up the right term when you need to open a binder.
 I kind of like this.
+In backwards proof tactics in Coq for example, this is the difference between using [`exists`](https://coq.inria.fr/doc/v8.19/refman/proofs/writing-proofs/reasoning-inductives.html#coq:tacn.exists) and [[`eexists`](https://coq.inria.fr/doc/v8.19/refman/language/extensions/evars.html).

 The horn procedure now takes a list of magic terms to try when a binder needs to be instantiated.
 It's a cute brute force method. `magic` could also perhaps be an infinite generator or just the signature (a list of `FuncDeclRef`), with a built in generator inside of `horn` of all possible terms.